microsoft/vscode-docs/docs/python/linting.md

 ### Command-line arguments and configuration files

-You can easily generate an options file using different methods.See [Pylint command-line arguments](https://pylint.readthedocs.io/en/latest/user_guide/run.html#command-line-options) for general switches.
+You can easily generate an options file using different methods.
+See [Pylint command-line arguments](https://pylint.readthedocs.io/en/latest/user_guide/run.html#command-line-options) for general switches.

 **If you're using command-line arguments:**